Calvinfr96/data-structures-and-algorithms/Coding_Exercises/technical_questions.md

         - Recursion
         - Dynamic Programming
         - Time and Space Complexity
-- For each of hese topics, make sure you know how to use and implement them.
+- For each of these topics, make sure you know how to use and implement them.

 ## Walking Through a Problem
 1. Pay very close attention to the details provided in the problem statement, you'll probably need all of them to design an optimal algorithm.